Isbisa

-Isbisa is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Isbisa is a supervillain appearing in American comic books published by Marvel Comics.
 He first appeared in All Winners Comics vol. 1, #19 (Fall 1946), published by Marvel predecessor Timely Comics during the 1940s period fans and historians call the Golden Age of Comic Books.
 He was created by writer Bill Finger and one or more of the five artists who contributed one or more chapters to his 44-page debut story.

 Isbisa was a criminal mastermind as well as an expert in chemistry and radioactivity.
 He relied on a series of high-powered suits to battle his enemies.
 He primarily battled the superhero team the All-Winners Squad, and was particularly obsessed with members the Whizzer and Miss America.

 Publication history

 Following his single Golden Age appearance, in All Winners Comics #19 (Fall 1946), Isbisa appeared in flashback in the superhero-team comic Giant-Size Avengers #1 (Aug.
 1974), and in present-day stories in The Vision and the Scarlet Witch vol. 1, #2 (Dec.
 1982) and The Sensational She-Hulk #29-30 (July-Aug.
 1991).